Often as part of an interview, you are asked to give an interview on any subject. Here our readership discuss tips and tricks to help you out

 Question from Richard Brown

 I have a 15-20 minute interview presentation with a large fortune 500 company for a sales position.
 The only kicker is that I can present on anything the company sells, which is what I am most passionate about.

 It really pays to do something that you are passionate about.
 Take the next best thing that you are passionate about and present on that.

-But in a way what they are actually asking is “what skills will you bring to the job".
-If you highlight your three main skills in you presentation and how they will apply in the first 60 days then that will be key.
+In a way what they are actually asking is “what skills will you bring to the job”.
+The key is to highlight your three main skills in your presentation and how they will apply in the first 60 days.

 There will be a couple of other areas that can also be quite useful in the first 60 days as well.
 “Teambuilding” is going to be very important during the first phase.
 It would also be quite useful to “conduct a thorough review of all the cases on the books at the moment”.

-The other thing is perhaps also do a little digging of what you can find out about some of their problems – not enough houses on their books, poor particulars, houses that are hanging around too long, phone calls not being answered etc. You may be able to find some of this out in the area.
-These may also be things that you would be able to look at in your report.
+The other thing is to also do a little digging of what you can find out about some of their problems – not enough houses on their books, poor particulars, houses that are hanging around too long, phone calls not being answered etc. These may also be things that you would be able to look at in your review.

 If you need to stick to the question they have given you, then you effectively have to present back to them what you would do in the job.

-Firstly you will need to bring in a customer servcie training scheme.
+- You will need to bring in a customer service training scheme.
 This is best carried out in small groups and would be a little similar to the “quality circles” where you discuss the concept of internal customers and how you could better support them.

 These may not work for you, but I think that you may be able to follow the flow and could substitute the three main action items that you would do in this role.